-- The field of probabilistic numerics (PN), loosely speaking, attempts to provide a statistical treatment of the errors and/or approximations that are made en route to the output of a deterministic numerical method. - The history of such approaches goes back at least a century. - This decade has seen a surge of activity in this field, with simultaneous input from multiple scientific disciplines: mathematics, statistics, machine learning, and computer science. - The field has, therefore, advanced on a broad front, with contributions ranging from the building of over-arching general theory to practical implementations in specific problems of interest.
-Over the same period of time, and because of increased interaction among researchers coming from different communities, the extent to which these developments were or were not presaged by twentieth-century researchers has also come to be better appreciated.
+- The field of probabilistic numerics (PN), loosely speaking, attempts to provide a statistical treatment of the errors and/or approximations that are made en route to the output of a numerical method (Hennig et al., 2015; Oates and Sullivan, 2019). - The history of such approaches goes back at least a century. - The last decade has seen a surge of activity here, with simultaneous input from multiple scientific disciplines: mathematics, statistics, machine learning, and computer science. - There have been advances on a broad front, with contributions ranging from general theory-building to practical implementations in real-world problems of interest. - Over the same period, and because of increased interaction among researchers coming from different communities, the extent to which these developments were - or were not - presaged by twentieth-century researchers has also come to be better appreciated.